reuben21/reuben21/README.md

 ## 🚀 About Me
-I am an Information Technology Student based in Mumbai with an interest in Full Stack Development and Mobile App Development.
+I am an currently in the fourth year of Bachelors in Engineering in Information Technology. who is  based in Mumbai with an interest in Software Development.
 I love to solve problems by using coding and analytical skills.
 I'm a highly self-motivated, quick learner, and driven to complete a task.
 I like challenging jobs and am flexible enough to go through any kind of situation.

 ## 🖥 Technical Skills